HMS Unicorn (1824): History

+21st century

 In March 2021 the frigate was surveyed; most of the planking was found to be in a very poor state, with even newer planking (from the 1850s) also deteriorated.
 However, according to one of the restorers, of all the old ships of this type, "this one is probably the most original, certainly inside ...
 Virtually all of what you see dates back to the day it was built and it hasn't been largely rebuilt over that time."

 It was planned to move the ship to the nearby East Graving Dock for conservation work (Operation Safe Haven), and ultimately set up a maritime heritage centre for the ship.
-The Unicorn Preservation Society was seeking gifts of large oaks to replace the planking.
+The Unicorn Preservation Society was seeking gifts of large oaks to replace the planking and strengthen the hull before moving the ship to dry dock.
+These donations have included £1.11m in July 2023 from the National Heritage Memorial Fund.